JMcrafter26/java-macos-calculator-clone/README.md

 ## Additional Functions

 - Resize the window to see a more advanced calculator.
 It has more functions. (like square root, power, etc.)
+  - Drag the window from the left or right side to resize it
 - Click on the result to delete the last digit

 ## Screenshots